torvalds/linux/Documentation/arch/x86/resctrl.rst

 application can fill.
 Cache pseudo-locking builds on the fact that a CPU can still read and write data pre-allocated outside its current allocated area on a cache hit.
-With cache pseudo-locking, data can be preloaded into a reserved portion of cache that no application can fill, and from that point on will only serve cache hits.
+With cache pseudo-locking, data can be preloaded into a reserved portion of cache that anal application can fill, and from that point on will only serve cache hits.
 The cache pseudo-locked memory is made accessible to user space where an application can map it into its virtual address space and thus have